Bell man to remain in jail for alleged knife attack against teen

 According to court records, police said Cain and the teen argued earlier in the day and their confrontation later turned physical.

-Police said witnesses claimed the teen threw food and other objects.
-Cain responded by picking up an object and swinging it at the teen, which caused him to "bleed profusely."
+Police said witnesses claimed the teen threw food and other objects and that Cain responded by picking up an object and swinging it at the teen, which caused him to "bleed profusely."

 In court Monday, defense attorney Pat Thomassey argued that Cain is not a danger and his teen accuser no longer lives in the home where Cain would reside if released from jail pending his trial.